Freight Shipping from New Orleans to Norfolk

 How much does it cost to ship freight from New Orleans to Norfolk?

-Full truckload (FTL) rates from New Orleans, LA to Norfolk, VA currently range from $2,586-$3,188 for a standard dry van load over the 1,203-mile route.
+Full truckload (FTL) rates from New Orleans, LA to Norfolk, VA currently range $2,586-$3,188 (roughly $2.17-$2.65 per mile over 1,203 miles).
 LTL shipments typically cost $862-$1,423 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from New Orleans to Norfolk?